nesdoug/SPEZ/Readme.txt

 Left/Right click to open an editing box.
 Numberpad 2,4,6,8 to move to adjacent tile.
+C - copy
-C - copy, P - paste.
+P - paste.

-(these only work if focus is not on one of the text boxes on the form) *note - 2bpp SNES tilesets are NOT like NES.
-They are like Gameboy, GB, so, if you use YY-CHR, set the tile mode to 2bpp GB.
-You can easily convert NES to SNES in YY-CHR by loading NES, copy all the visible tiles, switch to 2bpp GB, then paste the tiles again.
+Note - you can save time by L-clicking in the sprite window and quickly changing tiles with the numberpad 2,4,6,8 buttons. (assuming their tiles are adjacent).